uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_bounded_queue_cls.rst

 The exact namespace where this function is defined is unspecified, as long as it may be used in respective operation.
-For example, an implementation may define the classes and functions in the same internal namespace and define ``oneapi::tbb::concurrent_queue`` as a type alias for which the non-member functions are reachable only via argument-dependent lookup.
+For example, an implementation may define the classes and functions in the same internal namespace and define ``oneapi::tbb::concurrent_bounded_queue`` as a type alias for which the non-member functions are reachable only via argument-dependent lookup.

 .. code:: cpp